 - Cafe Viejo: This restaurant is located right on the beach.
 It features great pasta along with fresh seafood and salads.

 - Amimodo Ristorante Pizzeria: Focus here is on the pizza, but pasta and salads are also available.
 They don’t have a website, but you can find them across from the Lizard King Hotel and Resort.

 - Stachu’s con Fusion: Fantastic spot serving Indian, Thai, Caribbean, and Mexican fusion and everything in between.

 - The Lazy Mon.
 Super fun spot with live music and great food.
 You can find them right on the beach near the center of town just south of Playa Negra.
 This is a fun place to spend an afternoon or evening.
 They have a great happy hour as well.
 Some evenings you can even hear live music from the local reggae bands.

 Where to stay in Puerto Viejo

-There are dozens of affordable hotels and resorts in Puerto Viejo.
-Do yourself a favor and stay at one of the options right on the beach.
+There are dozens of affordable hotels and eco resorts in Puerto Viejo.
+I recommend finding a comfortable spot near town and right on the beach.

 I hope you’ve enjoyed this post and that I’ve convinced you to include Puerto Viejo in your Costa Rica travel itinerary.
 There are so many unique and fun things to do in Puerto Viejo, I hope you enjoy it as much as I did.